 Harmonized Coating Technologies

 The 3-Wet System, Eco-Concept, and 2-Wet Monocoat Harmonized Coating Technologies described below illustrate Axalta’s strength in providing a systems-based approach to customers.
-Our goal is to recognize opportunities for customers, then work toward designing more advanced coatings formulations and application systems, and offer proper training that will help realize potential productivity and sustainability gains.
+Our goal is to recognise opportunities for customers, then work toward designing more advanced coatings formulations and application systems, and offer proper training that will help realise potential productivity and sustainability gains.

 2-Wet Monocoat System